gluek/stdfast/README.md

 # stdfast
 This is a fork from [stupidf](https://github.com/jlazear/stupidf), jlazear

 `stdfast` is a library for parsing and writing of STDF files.
-The `STDF` structure can be used directly in rust, or alternatively sent out to Python.
 The library exposes several functions to read and write STDF file records from python.
 Additionally, there is a pydantic model for each record type to simplify the handling in python.

 STDF is the [Standard Test Data Format](https://en.wikipedia.org/wiki/Standard_Test_Data_Format) and is commonly used for high-volume test of semiconductors in Automated Test Equipment (ATE) systems.

-The purpose of the library is to quickly and efficiently parse and write STDF files (which are a fairly unfriendly binary linked list-based format).
+The purpose of the library is to quickly and efficiently parse and write STDF files.

 # Examples

 ## Python

-Also contains Python bindings to this functionality, e.g.
+Python bindings to the underlying rust reader/writer

 ### Parsing